 Hunt: Showdown has an almost anxiety-inducing amount of weapons, items, and variations.
 When looking for the “best” gun, look for a gun that is strong in PvP, reasonably priced for what it does, and has a distinct edge over similar guns in the same class.
-We have done some of the research for you: here are the best guns in Hunt: Showdown.
+Here are our picks for the best guns in Hunt: Showdown.

 Caldwell Conversion Uppercut